Need to talk? Call 1800 882 436.

 What causes sepsis?

-If sepsis happens to very young babies in their first 2 days after birth, it is known as early onset sepsis.
-It usually happens if your baby catches an infection during labour or birth.
-Group B streptococcus (GBS) and gram-negative bacteria are common causes.
+If sepsis happens to babies in their first 2 days after birth, it’s known as early onset sepsis.
+This usually happens if your baby catches an infection during labour or birth.

 Are there any risk factors for sepsis in babies and children?